Skip to Content

 Conservaton status

-With one of the three types of alligators already extinct, it is deeply saddening to know the Chinese Alligator is crtically endangered. he American alligator has been hunted for its hide, and its young have been sold in large numbers as pets.
-It disappeared from many areas where it was once abundant and was later given legal protection from hunters.
+With one of the three types of alligators already extinct, it is deeply saddening to know the Chinese Alligator is crtically endangered.
+The American alligator faced hunting for its skin, and its young were extensively sold as pets.
+This led to its decline in many once-populated areas, resulting in legal protection from hunters.

 The difference between Alligators and Crocodiles